mariamuna04/gbdtsvm/README.md

 #### `snoRNA_features_cosine_sim.py`
 - **Input**: `snoRNA_features.csv`
 - **Output**: `snoRNA_similarity.csv`
-- **Description**: Calculates the cosine similarity between snoRNA features.
+- **Description**: Calculates the cosine similarity between snoRNA features. **If your datasets already have similarity score between the snoRNAs, then you do not need to use this code.**

 #### `GIP_Kernel_Sim_disease.py`
 - **Input**: `known_snoRNA_disease.csv`